msiddhu/sentiment-analysis_on_phone-reviews/README.md

 # Sentiment analysis on smartphone reviews
 Sentiment Analysis using LSTM model on the smartphone reviews.
-Which are are scarped from amazon.in[https://www.amazon.in/] .
+Which are scarped from https://www.amazon.in/ .